Get an AI Receptionist: XBert AI Answers Questions, Books Appointments, and More 24/7.

 • How agents can influence: By learning what types of calls contribute to revenue generation, agents prioritize specific languages, behaviors, and patterns.

-Customer satisfaction scores (CSAT) & net promoter score (NPS)
+Customer satisfaction score (CSAT) & net promoter score (NPS)

 If your business measures CSAT or NPS, display this real-time customer feedback so agents can see immediate responses and know how they are performing on a call-to-call basis.